 His anger began to further isolate him from his classmates, until he was almost permanently solitary and lonely.
-Lost in the loneliness of his room, his mind began to warp and change.
-He became withdrawn and pale … and obsessed with humanity.
+Lost in the loneliness of his bedroom, his mind began to warp and change.
+He became withdrawn and pale and obsessed with humanity.
 Specifically, he became obsessed with their humour.

-I asked him this question when I visited him once – I was his only visitor, and could somehow get away with quizzing him in more detail than any of the army of psychologists that had visited him before – and I think I’ll let Hector reply in his own words.
+I asked him this question when I visited him once – I was his only outside visitor, and could somehow get away with quizzing him in more detail than any of the army of psychologists that kept trying to understand him – and I think I’ll let Hector reply in his own words.

-It was then Hector began developing an obsession with clowns – who he saw as the epitome of that pursuit for humour.
+It was early on that Hector began developing an obsession with clowns – who he saw as the epitome of that pursuit for humour.

-It was at that point I left him to be subdued.
+It was at that point, as the perspex screen began to crack under his fists, I left him to be subdued.

 Hector became a clown because he was captivated by this human need – no, this human desire – to laugh, to find humour in the darkest of corners and in the depths of sorrow.
 Clowns represented, to him, such a corner of the soul.